Do you expect your children to multitask?

 This stimulates a child's thinking brain and encourages reflection.

-If you want to strengthen the skills - you have to activate the correct part of the brain (the executive center or "thinking brain").
+If you want to strengthen the skills - you have to activate the part of the brain that controls those skills.
 Practice makes us conscious!

 LIKE what you see?
 SHARE it with someone you LOVE!